How we respect privacy when we deal with personal information we collect

 For the purposes of the UK GDPR / Data Protection Act 1998, Media Defence is registered as a data controller with the Information Commissioner in the United Kingdom.

-If you have any comments, questions or requests about this notice or regarding the processing of your personal data, feel free to contact us at firstname.lastname@example.org or write to us at Media Defence, The Foundry, 17 Oval Way, London, SE11 5RR, UK.
+If you have any comments, questions or requests about this notice or regarding the processing of your personal data, feel free to contact us at firstname.lastname@example.org or Media Defence, 17 Oval Way, London, SE11 5RR, UK.

 The type and amount of information we collect depends on how you use the website and how you interact with our organisation.

 - Anonymous data that is automatically collected from all visitors to our website.